stfbk/mig-t/doc/language.md

 - `save` is associated with a regex, it saves what is matched by that regex, saving it in a variable with name specified in `as` tag
 - `add`is associated with an empty string, teh value will be appended to the body, the value do add is specified with the tag `this` (or `use` in case of a value from a variable)

-Note that the content lenght of the body section is automatically updated or removed
+Note that the content lenght of the body section is automatically updated or removed if the content of the body is edited.

 ## Decode operation